Partial Differential Hamiltonian Systems: Affine Form Calculus

 \subsection{Natural Operations with Affine Forms}

 In this section we derive the main formulas of calculus on affine forms.
-Such formulas will turn useful in generalizing proofs from the context of hamiltonian systems to the context of PD-hamiltonian systems (see Section \ref{SecNoether}).
+Such formulas will turn useful in generalizing proofs from the context of Hamiltonian systems to the context of PD Hamiltonian systems (see Section \ref{SecNoether}).

 Let $\alpha:P\longrightarrow M$ be as in the previous section.
-Isomorphism $\iota$ (resp.~ $\iota_{0}$, $\underline{\iota}$) can be used to \textquotedblleft transfer structures\textquotedblright\ from $\Lambda_{n-1}$ (resp.~ $\Lambda_{n}$, $E_{0}^{n-1}$) to $\Omega$ (resp.~ $\Omega_{0}$, $\underline{\Omega}$) and back.
+Isomorphism $\iota$ (resp.{} $\iota_{0}$, $\underline{\iota}$) can be used to \textquotedblleft transfer structures\textquotedblright\ from $\Lambda_{n-1}$ (resp.{} $\Lambda_{n}$, $E_{0}^{n-1}$) to $\Omega$ (resp.{} $\Omega_{0}$, $\underline{\Omega}$) and back.
 As an instance, notice that $\Omega$ has got a natural structure of $\Lambda(P)$-module given by

 $\lambda\in\Lambda(P)$, $\vartheta=\iota(\omega)\in\Omega$, $\omega\in \Lambda_{n-1}$.
 Moreover, $\Omega$ is generated by $\Omega^{0}$ as a $\Lambda(P)$-module.
-Similarly, $\Lambda_{n}$ (resp.~ $E_{0}^{n-1}$) has a structure of $V\!\Lambda$-module given by
+Similarly, $\Lambda_{n}$ (resp.{} $E_{0}^{n-1}$) has a structure of $V\!\Lambda$-module given by

-$\lambda^{V}\in V\!\Lambda$, $\omega_{0}=\iota_{0}^{-1}(\rho^{V}\otimes\nu)$ (resp.~ $\underline{\omega}=\underline{\iota}^{-1}(\rho^{V}\otimes\sigma)$), $\rho^{V}\in V\!\Lambda$, $\nu\in\overline{\Lambda}{}^{n}$ (resp.~ $\sigma\in$ $\overline{\Lambda}{}^{n-1}$), so that $\rho^{V}\otimes\nu\in V\!\Lambda \otimes_{A}\overline{\Lambda}{}^{n}=\Omega_{0}$ (resp.~ $\rho^{V}\otimes \sigma\in V\!\Lambda\otimes_{A}\overline{\Lambda}{}^{n-1}=\underline{\Omega} $).
-Clearly, $\Lambda_{n}$ (resp.~ $E_{0}^{n-1}$) is generated by $\overline{\Lambda}{}^{n}$ (resp.~ $\overline{\Lambda}{}^{n-1}$) as a $V\!\Lambda$-module.
+$\lambda^{V}\in V\!\Lambda$, $\omega_{0}=\iota_{0}^{-1}(\rho^{V}\otimes\nu)$ (resp.{} $\underline{\omega}=\underline{\iota}^{-1}(\rho^{V}\otimes\sigma)$), $\rho^{V}\in V\!\Lambda$, $\nu\in\overline{\Lambda}{}^{n}$ (resp.{} $\sigma\in$ $\overline{\Lambda}{}^{n-1}$), so that $\rho^{V}\otimes\nu\in V\!\Lambda \otimes_{A}\overline{\Lambda}{}^{n}=\Omega_{0}$ (resp.{} $\rho^{V}\otimes \sigma\in V\!\Lambda\otimes_{A}\overline{\Lambda}{}^{n-1}=\underline{\Omega} $).
+Clearly, $\Lambda_{n}$ (resp.{} $E_{0}^{n-1}$) is generated by $\overline{\Lambda}{}^{n}$ (resp.{} $\overline{\Lambda}{}^{n-1}$) as a $V\!\Lambda$-module.
 Finally, the presented structures are compatible in the sense that for $\omega_{0}\in\Lambda_{n}$, $\omega\in\Lambda_{n-1}$ and $\lambda\in\Lambda(P)$, we have

 As a last instance of how to use isomorphisms in (\ref{Diag1}) to transfer a structure from one space to the other we define the insertion of a connection $\nabla\in C$ into a differential form $\omega\in\Lambda_{n}$ as follows